jacobp100/recora/README.md

 * Formatting: at least dates need formatting
 * Tests: we only have an end-to-end test, which does test a lot of things, but individual components should be tested in isolation
 * Locales: allow comma decimal points, UK/US date formats
-* Data: there's a lot of units not accounted for
+* Data: there’s a lot of units not accounted for
 * Abstract units: get `#fff to hsl` working
 * Formatting hints: get `800 to base 7` working
 * Benchmarking: zero attempt has been made for performance so far